End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Methods and Training Recipe

 We present an integrated pipeline for learning dexterous arm-hand policies, which trains the control of the dexterous hand and arm coherently, as illustrated in Fig.~\ref{fig:title-teaser}.
 The pipeline consists of four key stages: \begin{itemize} [leftmargin=*] \item First, we train the DexGrasp-VLA controller to perform autonomous grasping using multimodal feedback for the dexterous hand (visual and tactile sensing).
 This controller serves as the core VLA Copilot in our shared autonomy framework, providing robust force-adaptive grasping capabilities.

 \item Second, within the shared autonomy framework, a human operator teleoperates the arm via a VR interface, while the DexGrasp-VLA acts as a VLA Copilot for controlling the hand.
-This division of labour enables efficient collection of synchronized arm-hand demonstration data with significantly reduced cognitive load for the operator.
+This division of labor enables efficient collection of synchronized arm-hand data with significantly reduced cognitive load for the operator.

-\item Third, using the collected demonstration data, we train a holistic end-to-end policy augmented with our novel arm-hand feature enhancement module.
+\item Third, using such synchronized data, we train a holistic end-to-end policy augmented with our novel arm-hand feature enhancement module.
 This architecture extracts and fuses dedicated features specifically for the arm and hand, which significantly improves the coordination between macro- and micro- movements.

 \item Finally, we implement a corrective teleoperation system that continuously improves the policy by incorporating both successful trajectory data and human-guided recovery demonstrations.
 This iterative refinement process enhances the robustness of the policy against edge cases and distribution shifts. \end{itemize}